Jordan Bardella: Early life and education

 Jordan Bardella was born on 13 September 1995 in the relatively underprivileged area of Drancy, Seine-Saint-Denis, northeast of Paris, as an only child.

-Bardella was predominantly raised by his single mother, a kindergarten assistant, Luisa Bertelli-Motta, born in 1962 in Turin, Piedmont.
-His father Olivier Bardella (born 1968 in Montreuil in Seine-Saint-Denis of North Italian, French-Alsatian and Franco-Algerian origin) is a small-medium business owner specializing in beverage vending machines.

-Bardella's surname is found primarily in Northern Italy (Piedmont, Veneto).
-His grandfather arrived in Montreuil in 1960 and in 1963 married Réjane Mada, born in 1944 in La Ferté-sous-Jouarre.
-He works as a carpenter-cabinet maker.
+Bardella was predominantly raised by his single mother, a kindergarten assistant, Luisa Bertelli-Motta (born 1962 in Turin, Piedmont, Italy).
+His father, Olivier Bardella (born 1968 in Montreuil, Seine-Saint-Denis of North Italian, French-Alsatian and Franco-Algerian origin), is a small-medium business owner specializing in beverage vending machines.
+(Note: The surname Bardella is found primarily in Northern Italy (Piedmont, Veneto).
+Jordan Bardella's grandfather—Guerrino Bardella—who works as a carpenter and cabinet maker, arrived in Montreuil in 1960 and in 1963 married Réjane Mada, who was born in 1944 in La Ferté-sous-Jouarre.
 Réjane Mada is the daughter of an Algerian from Kabylia, Mohand Séghir Mada (1903-1974), born in Guendouz, in the commune of Ait R'Zine, who came to France in the 1930s to work as a construction laborer in Villeurbanne, and his wife, Denise Annette Jaeck, a Parisian of Alsatian origin.
-Guerrino Bardella and Réjane Mada divorced when Bardella was one year old, and Guerrino settled in Casablanca, Morocco, where he married a Moroccan woman named Hakima.
+Guerrino Bardella and Réjane Mada divorced when Bardella was one year old, and Guerrino settled in Casablanca, Morocco, where he married a Moroccan woman named Hakima.)

-Bardella grew up in a local council tower block in Drancy, "in the eighth floor of a drab high-rise tower."
-Bardella claims that, "like many families who live in the neighbourhood", he was "confronted with violence at an early age" and saw how his "mum had difficulty making ends meet".
+Bardella grew up in Drancy.
+Bardella claims that, "like many families who live in the neighbourhood", he was confronted with violence from a young age and saw how his "mum had difficulty making ends meet".
 His father was a business owner, living in the wealthier suburb of Montmorency, and Bardella spent weekends and Wednesdays there.
 Critics mention that his father had some wealth when Bardella focuses on the social difficulties he had to face growing up in France's poorest department, a social hotspot with the highest proportion of immigrants.

-Bardella received a high school diploma with distinction in economics and social sciences at the semi-private Catholic lycée Jean-Baptiste-de-La-Salle.
-He failed the entrance exam for Sciences Po, Bardella studied geography at Paris-Sorbonne University but dropped out to focus on politics.
+Bardella received a high school diploma with distinction in economics and social sciences at the private Catholic Lycée Saint-Jean-Baptiste-de-la-Salle.
+After failing the entrance exam for Sciences Po, Bardella studied geography at Paris-Sorbonne University but dropped out to focus on politics.